The Ray Project Advancing Solar Roads in Georgia for Green Transport

 The challenges of implementing solar roads

 Although solar roads have received criticism for being ineffective and unpractical, a Georgia charity claims they will still be a component of their research lab for more environmentally friendly roadways.
+The challenges of solar roads implementation highlight the complexities of adopting such sustainable infrastructure.

-Although testing of solar roadways, which are made of glass and produce power, have shown poor results, neither the foundation nor state authorities are prepared to give up on the technology.
+Although testing of solar roadways, which are made of glass and produce power, have shown poor results, neither the foundation nor state authorities are prepared to give up on the photovoltaic technology.

-The French transportation firm Colas, in collaboration with the French National Solar Energy Institute, constructed the Ray’s solar road, of which there is presently just a small piece at the project’s tourist center.
+The French transportation firm Colas, in collaboration with the French National Solar Energy Institute, constructed The Ray’s solar road, of which there is presently just a small piece at the project’s tourist center.
 Just half the anticipated electricity was produced by the initial installation in France.
 Solar Roadways, a separate project in Idaho, produced much less electricity than anticipated and was not traffic-tested in the real world.
 While some of the panels were stolen after it was installed, and China won’t tell how much it cost, a solar motorway there may be doing better.

 Solar parking canopies and rooftops are more affordable and effective, according to experts.

-Dylan Ryan, a lecturer in mechanical and energy engineering at Napier University in Edinburgh, Scotland, asserted that solar roadways are most likely just going to be a specialized source of energy in the future.
+Dylan Ryan, a lecturer in mechanical and energy engineering at Napier University in Edinburgh, Scotland, asserted that solar roadways are most likely just going to be a specialized source of renewable energy in the future.
 According to Ryan, “it’s likely that the performance difference between solar highways and regular solar will continue” despite improvements and alterations.

 But, The Ray’s board dismisses these criticisms.
 According to The Ray’s executive director Allie Kelly, they try initiatives out in incubation before moving them forward.